michaelsteven/quarkus-items-api/README.md

 ## Purpose

 The purpose of the quarkus-items-api project is to provide an archetype for how to make a quarkus CRUD application that mimics the springboot-items-api project that is in an adjacent repository.
+This version is configured to work with DB2 as the database.

 ## Limitations / Problems